-Last month we set ourselves on a quest to develop a new feature that would enhance positive wellbeing amongst the students and teachers using Pulse.
+We set ourselves on a quest to develop a feature that would enhance positive wellbeing amongst the students and teachers using Pulse.
 We asked ourselves, What do you do that makes you and others feel happy?
 And the answer was clear, being nice, kind, and caring to others.
 Our research led us to the same conclusion as our intuition and we landed on the concept of Gratitude:

 “Affirming that there are good things in the world—gifts and benefits that we’ve received—and recognising that these sources of goodness come from outside ourselves.”